tangrams/tangram-docs/pages/Filters-Overview.md

 #### Examples

-Consider a feature with a single property called "height":
+Let's say we have a feature with a single property called "height":

 ```json
 { "type":"Feature", "properties":{ "height":200 } }